myevit/PhotoPainter_image_converter/README.md

 - Photo Painter (B) product information: https://www.waveshare.com/wiki/PhotoPainter_%28B%29
 - Enhanced firmware repository: https://github.com/myevit/PhotoPainter_B/blob/master/README.md

+## Note
+Afrer you have converted the images, make sure you copy on your memory card both folder 'pic' and file 'fileList.txt' to the root of the card.
+Assuming you are using the PhotoPainter (B)

 ## Features

 - Convert images to optimized formats for e-ink displays